ceph/ceph/doc/dev/index.rst

 You will need a minimum of 8GB of RAM and 32GB of free disk space for this command to complete successfully on x86_64 (other architectures may have different constraints).
-Depending on your hardware, it can take from 20 minutes to three hours to complete, but it's worth the wait.
+Depending on your hardware, it can take from 20 minutes to three hours to complete, but it is worth the wait.

 Caveats
 -------